trotzig/react-available-times/README.md

 ## Contributing

-First, run `npm install` to install all dependencies  Then, to test the component in a browser, run `npm run build-test -- --watch` and open `src/test.html` in a browser.
+First, run `npm install` to install all dependencies  Then, to manually test the component, run `npm run build-test -- --watch` and open `src/test.html` in a browser.

-Tests are run with [jest](https://facebook.github.io/jest/).
+Unit tests are run with [jest](https://facebook.github.io/jest/).
 Run `npm run test -- --watch` to run through tests.